June 2026

 Oklahoma Campus

-New 1.6 GW data center campus announced in Oklahoma.
-Grid studies complete, power scheduled to ramp from 2028.
-2,000-acre site with low-latency network connectivity.
+New 1.6 GW data center campus announced in Oklahoma, with grid studies complete and power ramping from 2028.
 Total secured power portfolio now exceeds 4.5 GW.

 BC Contracts Progress